The Faculty of Management has expertise in the following specialist areas:

-Members of the group work on board behaviour in for-profit and non-profit settings (Harrow, Palmer), financial probity and organisational disclosure (Melville, Palmer), and internal auditing.
-Filatotchev brings a distinctive inter-disciplinary perspective to strategy and governance; while Empson illuminates the changing forms of governance in professional service firms in her ESRC "outstanding" project and book, Managing the Modern Law Firm.
+Members of the group work on board behaviour in for-profit and non-profit settings (Harrow, Palmer), financial probity and organisational disclosure (Melville, Palmer), and internal auditing, while Empson illuminates the changing forms of governance in professional service firms in her ESRC "outstanding" project and book, Managing the Modern Law Firm.

 Centre for Research in Corporate Governance

 The Centre provides a focus for a well-established tradition of multi-disciplinary research on governance, which has contributed significantly to internal and external audit practice.
 This includes projects funded by the Institute of Internal Auditors on mergers, acquisition and internal audit roles, and a worldwide survey of internal audit practices and theories (Melville).
 Cross-disciplinary research also featured strongly in the ESRC-EBK study on 'intangibles' (Hendry, Holtham, Citron, Selim, Brown).
 The Centre hosts the annual European Conference on Internal Audit and Corporate Governance, attracting international scholars and incorporating a full doctoral track.
 It also organises a regular roundtable of eminent practitioners and academics to debate corporate governance themes.
 Overseas scholars associated with the Centre include Allegrini, D'Onza, Sarens, Lavine, Verschoor, and Paape.
 Members contribute regularly to leading international conferences and invited colloquia, such as the QMW Public Policy series and The Cambridge International Symposium on Economic Crime.